nottrobin/robinwinslow.uk/_posts/2015-09-24-pycon-friendly-inspiring.md

 instead covering future technology, space travel and the psychology of power and impostor syndrome.

-But of course there were plenty of Python talks throughout the rest of the day, (which I'll try to write about in a different post soon) and I think it was a good decision to have more abstract keynotes.
+But of course there were plenty of Python talks throughout the rest of the day - you can read about them on [my other post][0c34ba81].
+And I think it was a good decision to have more abstract keynotes.
 It shows that the Python community really is more of a general community than just a special interest group.